sea-grass/graphviz/CONTRIBUTING.md

 * Static array dimensions (`void f(int x[static 42])`) cannot be used because
   MSVC does not support this syntax.
 Use the equivalent decayed-to-pointer type instead (`void f(int *x)`).
+* The ISO8601 Format specifiers to `strftime` like `"%F"` and `"%T"` cannot be used.
+These are not implemented in MinGW’s runtime.

 POSIX and Linux-/Unix-specific extensions are generally not usable, with a few exceptions.
 E.g. lib/cgraph/strcasecmp.h provides a way to use `strcasecmp`